rupeshtiwari/rupeshtiwari.github.io/_posts/2021-02-28-scheduling-jekyll-post-on-github-pages.md

   live Q&A video call with Rupesh and you can ask doubts/questions and get more help, tips and tricks.

-> Your bright future is waiting for you so visit today
+> Your bright future is awaiting for you so visit today
 > [FullstackMaster](www.fullstackmaster.net) and allow me to help you to board
 > on your dream software company as a Developer,Architect or Lead Engineer role.